AlandSailingRobots/sailingrobot/Documentation/INSTALL Raspberry Pi.md

 ## Cloning a previously made backup to SD cards using a workstation

-(Create mountpoint, mount sqf-image or uncompress tar archive, dd or use pv from file to device)

 1. Create a mountpoint for accessing the contents of the backup archive and mount the SquashFS-archive